chaudharysaket/python-example-extension/README.md

 # Example Extension in Python
+`ENDPOINT` environment variable can be used to provide a public endpoint to test if the Extension can access it.
 The provided code sample demonstrates how to get a basic extension written in Python 3 up and running.

 > Note: This extension requires the Python 3 runtime to be present in the Lambda execution environment of your function.